brycecherry75/MAX2870/README.md

 ReadSweepRegs(*regs): high speed read for registers when used for frequency sweep (*regs is uint32_t and size is as per MAX2870_RegsToWrite

 ReadCurrentFreq(*freq): calculation of currently programmed frequency (*freq is uint8_t and size is as per MAX2870_ReadCurrentFrequency_ArraySize)

+A Python script (MAX2870pf.py) can be used for calculating the required values for setfDirect for speed.

 Please note that you should install the provided BigNumber library in your Arduino library directory.